isovector/percentile-feedback/README.md

 ## Clients

-### Makeshift
+### HTML Widget

-You can roll a makeshift client by just loading the HTML in a widget.
-You can do this on the OS X dashboard.
-Or you can use a tool like Mach Desktop to display a HTML on the desktop.
+You can use a HTML widget to display the graph whereever you can display widgets.
+The OS X dashboard, for instance, allows you to clip a web page.
+Mach Desktop does something similar, but allows you to display a web page on your desktop.
+This sort of thing increases the visibility of the graph, thereby increasing its motiviational power.

+### Menu Bar

+There is no OS Menu Bar client right now, but this would be a good idea.
+PRs welcome!

 ### Google Chrome